-But as you can see, the residues that products like these leave are a real issue that you need to be aware of.
+As you can see, the residues that products like these leave are a real issue that you need to be aware of.
 Don’t get sucked in by carefully scripted sales messages.

-Maybe your floor will look ok for the moment after applying one of these products, but… when you go to have it recoated down the road, you could find out that you have major contamination issues and the new finish won’t adhere properly.
+Maybe your floor will look OK for the moment after applying one of these products, but… when you go to have it re-coated down the road, you could find out that you have major contamination issues and the new finish won’t adhere properly.